 Lobsters are bottom-dwelling animals.
 Therefore they have poor eyesight, but very good senses of taste and smell.
 Lobsters are nocturnal.
 They even have sense organs in their legs to detect food when no light is present.

-In the wild, American clawed lobsters can live to over 50 years old- maybe even 100 years old!
+In the wild, Atlantic lobsters can live to over 50 years old- maybe even 100 years old!
 Adult lobsters molt three or four times a year.
 Since they have exoskeletons, molting is what allows them to grow.
 A new soft shell grows under their old hard carapace.

 What do lobsters eat?

 Atlantic Lobsters are scavengers and predators.
 They will eat just about anything they can find on the bottom of the ocean.
 In other words, they are omnivores.
 So lobsters eat things like to fish, small crustaceans, mollusks, algae and other plants, detritus and even other lobsters.